Zhajiang Mian 炸酱面

 Add and continue stir frying until just after meat is no longer pink:

-3 cloves garlic, peeled, minced
+3 stalks scallions, chopped3 cloves garlic, peeled, minced

 1 tablespoon minced ginger